 There will be an exam focusing most strongly on the readings and material after Spring Break.

-Your final project will be to creatively present a piece of Freudian theory to the class for discussion.
-Projects should take some creative form (stories, videos, plays, images, etc.) that creatively illustrate one specific aspect of Freudian theory.
+Your final project will be to creatively present a piece of Freud's writing and theory to the class for discussion.
+Projects should take some creative form (flash fiction, flash drama, video short, photo-essay, etc.) that creatively illustrates one specific text, or piece of a text, by Freud.
 The aim is for the form and content of your project to work together to illuminate each other as Freudian theory reflects on art and culture and your creative work reflects on Freudian theory.

 Students should be aware of the ASU policies on academic integrity, disability services, religious obervances, and student engagement.

-M 3/3 Spellbound concluded.
-Bring 200 words of your essay to class to discuss.
+M 3/2 Bring 400 words of your essay to class to discuss.

-Presentation of final creative projects during final exam period: Monday, May 5 from 9:00 AM -11:30 AM.
+Presentation of final creative projects during final exam period: Wednesday, May 6, 9:00 AM -11:30 AM.